yilinandrewang/WorkshopPowerAnalysisSEM/README.md

 # PowerAnalysisSEM
-This repo contains the R script that supplements the workshop "Conducting Power Analysis in Structural Equation Modeling," led by Y. Andre Wang.
+This repo contains the R script that supplements the workshop "Power Analysis in Structural Equation Modeling," led by Y. Andre Wang.